Creating, sharing, and using collaborative research practices, actionable findings, and practical solutions to address

 - Assessment of innovation systems and approaches.
 Describing, modeling, and evaluating local innovation processes and ecosystems and participatory design processes.

-LEAN: D-Lab’s research is lean.
-In all of D-Lab’s research projects, the team applies the principles of Lean Research: rigor, respect, relevance, and right-sizing.
-Created in collaboration with colleagues at Tufts University, Lean Research is an approach to research and monitoring and evaluation in the contexts of global poverty and humanitarian work.
-This approach seeks to minimize the burden on research stakeholders, improve the quality of information gathered, improve the relevance of findings, promote actionable decisions, and enable the process to benefit stakeholders.
+- Lean.
+The team applies the principles of Lean Research: rigor, respect, relevance, and right-sizing.
+Created in collaboration with colleagues at Tufts University, Lean Research is an approach to research and monitoring and evaluation in the contexts of global poverty and humanitarian work, which seeks to improve the quality of information gathered, increase the relevance of findings, promote actionable decisions, and enable the process to benefit stakeholders.

-COLLABORATIVE: D-Lab collaborates with researchers, practitioners, faculty members, students, and community members at MIT and beyond.
-D-Lab’s research team works closely with non-governmental institutions, social enterprises, corporations, foundations, multilateral and bilateral institutions, and universities to design and implement high-quality research projects that generate relevant and actionable knowledge, findings, and resources.
+- Collaborative.
+D-Lab collaborates with researchers, practitioners, faculty members, students, and community members at MIT and beyond.
+The team works closely with non-governmental institutions, social enterprises, corporations, foundations, multilateral and bilateral institutions, and universities to design and implement high-quality research projects that generate relevant and actionable knowledge, findings, and resources.

-The research program is also integrated with the other programs within D-Lab.
-The D-Lab Research, Education, and Innovation Practice programs work together to define research questions and design programs.
-Findings from research inform the continual development of the Education and Innovation Practice programs.
+- Integrated: The research program is also integrated with the other programs within D-Lab.
+The Research, Education, and Innovation Practice programs work together to define research questions and design programs.
+Findings from research inform the continual development of the Education and the Innovation Practice programs.